This is one of my standard recipes every fall. It's great with our Jalapeno Corn Bread.

 1 12-ounce bottle dark beer, such as Dos Equis

-1 28-ounce cans whole fire-roasted tomatoes, crushed by hand (I use my kitchen scissors in the can)
+1 28-ounce cans whole fire-roasted tomatoes, crushed by hand (I snip them with my kitchen scissors in the can)

 1 cups chicken stock